YonseiQC/2025-oop-and-ds/hw3/README.md

 **Input**

 All elements are strings, but each string may contain a space.
-When a node has children, the line ends with a opening parentheses `(`.
+When a node has children, the line ends with an opening parentheses `(`.
-Closing parentheses `)` does not appear with other characters in a single line.
+Closing parentheses `)` do not appear with other characters in a single line.

 **Output**

-After printing each node, please add new line.
+After printing each node, please add the new line '\n'.

 ## Problem 3: Iterator support of binary search tree

 In the class, we showed a simple implementation of a binary search tree where each node only contains its value and pointers to its left and right children.
-However, such a simple implementation does not allow one to transverse the tree when only a single pointer to a node is provided.
+However, such a simple implementation does not allow one to traverse the tree when only a single pointer to a node is provided.

-Thus, in this problem, we want to implement a binary search tree where each node also has a pointer to its parent.
-Using this, we can also implement a meaningful *iterator*, where iterating over all tree nodes give the same result as the *inorder* traversal.
+So, in this problem, we would like to implement a binary search tree where each node also has a pointer to its parent.
+Using this, we can also implement a meaningful *iterator*, where iterating over all tree nodes gives the same result as the *inorder* traversal.

 Note that, in our implementation, all leaf (external) nodes are placeholders, i.e., they do not have meaningful values.
 So, we only want to visit all internal nodes when iterating over the tree.